daltonjorge/gploy/README.markdown

 	1. ~/repos  -> For host a git repository
 	2. ~/rails_app -> For host your production project
-	3. ~/public_html -> For create a  syslink to the project in rails_app directory
+	3. ~/public_html -> For create a  symlink to the project in rails_app directory

 ## Files generated
-This gem generate only two simple file into the config directory in your rails project, one file is called config.yaml and other is post-receive.
+This gem generate only two simple file into the config directory, one file is called config.yaml and other is post-receive.

 ### The config.yaml file:

-This content file should be like this:
+The contents of this file should be like this:

 	config:
 	      url: host